-The power is yours when you have Abeego.
-Skip the bagged spinach.
-Get spinach by the bunch!
+- The power is yours when you have Abeego.
+Next time you’re out grocery shopping, skip the bagged spinach and get it by the bunch!
 You have Abeego - you’ve got this!
 It’s way cheaper plus it isn’t washed in a chemical bath.
 If you really love your greens in a bag, simply make your own out of Abeego.

-If you have dirt and seeds, you can grow greens!
-Level up food wisdom by growing your own and your relationship with food with grow tenfold.
+- If you have dirt and seeds, you can grow greens!
+Level up on your food wisdom and relationship with food tenfold by growing your own.
 Greens are great for new gardeners because they’re generally hardy and quick to grow.
 We love You Grow Girl’s guide for growing lettuce in containers.
 She uses a repurposed recycling bin!

 - Expand your palate and check out these Oddball Spinach Substitute suggestions from gardener extraordinaire Niki Jabbour who really knows how to keep it fresh.

 - Harvest your greens before they bolt.
 You know they’ll be safe and sound in your Abeego.

 - New to gardening?
 Abeego Founder, Toni Desrosiers, offers a Beginner’s Guide to Gardening here.

 EAT YOUR OWN